-We were honoured to have Dr Doron Samuell join us as our first speaker of the morning.
-Doron is a Fellow of the Royal Australian and New Zealand College of Psychiatrists, a graduate of Harvard Business School and graduate from the London School of Economics where he completed a Masters of Behavioural Economics.
+We were honored to have Dr. Doron Samuell join us as our first speaker of the morning.
+Doron is a Fellow of the Royal Australian and New Zealand College of Psychiatrists, a graduate of Harvard Business School and graduate from the London School of Economics where he completed a Masters of Behavioral Economics.
 He is currently working towards a PhD on the impact of personality on insurance risk at Sydney University Business School.
 He holds several appointments including Chief Medical Officer of Zurich Insurance, and of Allianz Life insurance.
-He owns and operates his own businesses, Behaviour, an international Behavioural Economics consultancy and Professional Opinions, a medical risk management company providing assessment services through a panel of 400 medical specialists.Throughout his presentation, Doron touched on how underwriting is ripe for behavioural economics interventions and how it can be improved with algorithmic approaches.
-He spoke about the issues around customer retention, and how they can be approached with a combination of behavioural economics, pricing, and product strategies.
+He owns and operates his own businesses, Behavior, an international Behavioral Economics consultancy and Professional Opinions, a medical risk management company providing assessment services through a panel of 400 medical specialists.Throughout his presentation, Doron touched on how underwriting is ripe for behavioral economics interventions and how it can be improved with algorithmic approaches.
+He spoke about the issues around customer retention, and how they can be approached with a combination of behavioral economics, pricing, and product strategies.

 The slides from Doron's presentation are available for download on the Shifting Gears website here.

 Nick Mingo is the Claims Service Specialist at Swiss Re Life & Health Australia.
 Nick works with the Swiss Re global Behavioral Research Unit to undertake live Behavioral Economics test and learn projects with insurer clients on life and disability insurance topics such as underwriting, health disclosure, claims, sales, customer experience and policy retention.
 The Behavioral Research Unit has conducted over 150 behavioral tests with over 40 clients in 30 countries.

 Nick presented some great case studies from UK and US life and commercial insurers, looking at how behavioral economics was used in one case to shorten response times from doctors, and in another to improve response rates to cold drop letter campaigns.